arickert/thedigradio/_posts/2021-06-21-empires-workshop-with-greg-grandin.md

 Support this podcast at [patreon.com/thedig](http://www.patreon.com/TheDig)

-Watch our new Dig video shorts on YouTube: youtube.com/watch?v=LcZb3A986p0
+Watch our new Dig video shorts on [YouTube](https://www.youtube.com/watch?v=LcZb3A986p0)